 Can my son be exempted from the MYP?

 All 8 learning areas are considered mandatory in the MYP.
 Consideration may be given to individual students where a physical or learning disability might impact upon their emotional or physical well-being as well as their performance in a particular learning area.
 Such considerations are made on a case-by-case basis.

-What is the Personal Project?
+What is the Community Project?

 How will my son be assessed?

 Your son will be assessed on a number of tasks conducted throughout the year.
 The schedule of assessment, along with his results and feedback for each summative assessment, are visible online via Seqta Engage.

 Your son’s work is assessed on a level between 0 and 8 according to subject-specific criteria set by the International Baccalaureate.
 There are four criteria for each subject.
 His teacher will select the descriptor that best matches his work.

 In each semester report, your son’s teacher will make a judgement about his current level for each criteria.
 These levels are totalled and he will be awarded an overall subject grade between 1 and 7 according to the grade boundaries established by the International Baccalaureate Organisation.
 Your son’s results are fully explained in the information accompanying the semester reports.